Skip to Content

 Nelore Cattle

 Nelore cattle, Bos indicus, are of Indian origin and thrive in tropical regions.
 Recognizable by their distinctive hump over the shoulder, they sport a silver-white coat.
-Nelore cattle have long legs, an adaptation for waterlogged grazing.
-With a population size of around five million, these cattle are a dominant beef-producing breed, accounting for approximately 65% of the global beef population.
+Nelore cattle have long legs, which is an adaptation for waterlogged grazing.
+With a population of around five million, these cattle are a dominant beef-producing breed, accounting for approximately 65% of the global beef population.
 They exhibit a docile temperament, with a gestation period of about 291 days, typically leading to a single calf per birth.

 Netherland Dwarf Rabbit